roonyh/node-get-give/doc/post.md

 Despite what is commonly said, I really think that JavaScript is alright.
 I love Node.js for allowing me to do a great many things with it.

-I plan to hack deep into Node.js, and write about my experiments with it.
+I plan to hack deeper into Node.js, and write about my experiments with it.
 Stay tuned!